Print/Download [English]

 - If DCFS requests that the child be dismissed home and the principal or designee determines that it is not safe, request that DCFS take custody of the child and remove them from the school building within a reasonable amount of time after the school day has ended.

-- Inform DCFS that district policy prohibits the principal or other staff members from taking a student into their care, in the event DCFS requests that a staff member engage in this practice following a report to DCFS.
-Nor shall a staff member volunteer to take a child into their care or take the child to their residence.
+- Inform DCFS that district policy prohibits the principal or other Covered Individual Adults from taking a student into their care, in the event DCFS requests that a Covered Individual Adult engage in this practice following a report to DCFS.
+Nor shall a Covered Individual Adult volunteer to take a child into their care or take the child to their residence.

 - If DCFS has not arrived on the scene by the end of the school day, notify the Chicago Police Department at 9-1-1 to take protective custody.